avalon60/OraTAPI/README.md

   -e, --edit            Edit an existing connection.
   -d, --delete          Delete an existing connection.
   -l, --list            List all connections.
+  -C, --print-creds     If used with --list, includes decrypted credentials.
   -n NAME, --name NAME  Name of the connection.
   -t {dsn,url}, --credential-type {dsn,url}
                         Type of credential to use (default: dsn).